 About 30 percent of the adult population is overweight in Korea, according to the Organisation for Economic Co-operation and Development (OECD).
-Of those people, 4 percent are obese, and the OECD predicts that overweight rates in Korea will increase by 5 percent within 10 years.
+Of those people, 4 percent have obesity, and the OECD predicts that overweight rates in Korea will increase by 5 percent within 10 years.

-Even still, those rates are lower than they are in the United States, where over 39 percent of the adult population is obese, according to the Centers for Disease Control and Prevention.
-Overall, more than two-thirds of U.S. adults are either overweight or obese, reports the 2015-2020 Dietary Guidelines for Americans.
+Even still, those rates are lower than they are in the United States, where over 39 percent of the adult population has obesity, according to the Centers for Disease Control and Prevention.
+Overall, more than two-thirds of U.S. adults have either overweight or obesity, reports the 2015-2020 Dietary Guidelines for Americans.

-Given the stark contrast between Korea and the United States in the numbers of obese people, it's worthwhile to take a closer look at the two types of diets.
+Given the stark contrast between Korea and the United States in the numbers of people with obesity, it's worthwhile to take a closer look at the two types of diets.
 Understanding the differences between typical Korean food versus American food may help you replace unhealthy foods with healthier alternatives.